 - Research: Doing proper research can make or break your efforts, whether SEO or social media management specifically.
 You can always start with Google Trends to see how your topic is going as a whole!
 Once you dig in there, I suggest visiting the different channels themselves and using their search features.
 With Twitter and Instagram, you may want to experiment with a few different hashtags (Unfortunately, Facebook’s search features are less than par).

 - Editorial Calendar: There are hundreds of editorial calendars out there for you to use for Social Media marketing.
 I would suggest building one that (1.) works from you and (2.) is easily reproducible.
 Like I mentioned above, Google Docs makes it simple.
-There are templated monthly calendars that you can adjust to your own needs (Here is one that we use for our monthly calendar).
+There are templated monthly calendars that you can adjust to your own needs.
 As for the weekly calendar, I gave an example of that above!
 I suggest adding the following columns: your post’s date, title, copy, image, specific channel, and any additional notes that are needed for the post.

 - Content Curation: Wait, we failed to talk about how to feature other’s content on your social feeds?
 The general rule for posting to social media is sharing content that is 80% catered toward OTHERS and 20% about yourself or your product.
 That being said, you need to easily discover and share new content — so how do we do that?
 I suggest Feedly.
 Easily subscribe to any blog, discover new content, and quickly share (right from there) to scheduling tools or social channels directly.
 Check it out!